 The application process

 The initial stages of the application process are the same at Queen’s as they are at any other college in the University.
-UCAS applications are due by 6pm (UK time) on 16 October 2023 for 2024 entry (this date is usually 15 October, except where the date falls on a weekend).
+UCAS applications are due by 6pm (UK time) on 15 October 2024 for 2025 entry.
 Applicants need to ensure that they have registered for any necessary admissions tests.
-The deadline for admissions test registration is 29 September 2023 (except for the LNAT).
-The most comprehensive information about applying to the University is available on the central University admissions webpages
+The deadline to register for Oxford’s own admissions tests is 4 October (except for the LNAT and the UCAT).
+The most comprehensive information about applying to the University is available on the central University admissions webpages.

 If you are a current applicant and would like step-by-step support with each stage of our admissions process, we recommend that you sign-up for the University’s Choosing Oxford newsletter.